Food choice of older adults: Lifestyle choices

-Social Environment and Conditioning
+Social environment and conditioning

-The environment can greatly impact food the preferences of older adults.
-Those around 75 years old and older are more likely to suffer with limited mobility due to health conditions and often rely on others for food shopping and preparation.
+The environment can greatly impact the food preferences of older adults.
+Those around 75 years old and older are more likely to suffer from limited mobility due to health conditions, and often rely on others for food shopping and preparation.

-In some areas, homebound seniors receive one meal per day (several fresh and frozen meals may be included in a single delivery) by communities that offer congregate meals, or meals served in community settings such as senior centers, churches or senior housing communities.
+In some areas, homebound seniors receive one meal per day (several fresh and frozen meals may be included in a single delivery) from communities that offer congregate meals, or meals served in community settings such as senior centers, churches, or senior housing communities.
 These congregate meal programs are encouraged to offer these elderly people a meal at least five times per week.

 Impeded access to transportation may also be an issue for elderly persons, especially in rural areas where there is less public transportation.
-This can vary greatly due to geographic location; for instance, an Iowa-based study failed to find problems in purchasing food among elderly in rural open country and towns, as those without their own transportation relied on family, friends and senior services.
+This can vary greatly with geographic location; for instance, an Iowa-based study failed to find problems in purchasing food among the elderly in rural open country and towns, as those without their own transportation relied on family, friends, and senior services.
 A separate study found a slight difference in urban areas with elderly who did not own a car.
-Aside from transportation, the kind and quality of available food can also shape food choice if a person lives in a so-called "food desert".
+Aside from transportation, the kind and quality of available food can also shape food choices if a person lives in a so-called "food desert".

-Social network type can also affect individuals food choices in our elderly population.
-For example, one study showed that a person that has a larger social network and lower economic status is more likely to have proper nutrition that someone who has a smaller social network and higher economic status.
-Health and social aid can be instrumental into introducing positive change for those at risk.
+Social network type can also affect individuals' food choices in our elderly population.
+For example, one study showed that someone with a larger social network and lower economic status is more likely to have proper nutrition than someone who has a smaller social network and higher economic status.
+Health and social aid can be instrumental in introducing positive change for those at risk.